Mr Floppy: Band history

-Mr Floppy were formed in Ascot Vale, a suburb of Melbourne, in 1989 by Tim Aylward on guitar (ex-The Swarm); Mick Carroll (aka Michael Kuarroll) on guitar; Paul Johnson on bass guitar and lead vocals and Joseph Kennedy (ex-Pray TV) on drums.
+Mr Floppy were formed in Ascot Vale, a suburb of Melbourne, in 1989 by Tim Aylward on guitar (ex-The Swarm); Mick Kuarroll on guitar; Paul Johnson on bass guitar and lead vocals and Joseph Kennedy (ex-Pray TV) on drums.
 The band's name comes the fourth and final series of the BBC sitcom Blackadder, Blackadder Goes Forth, "Mr Floppy" being one the Trinity College Tiddlywinkers mentioned by Lt George.
 They set up their own label, Zombie Penis Death, which was distributed by Waterfront Records.
 Sometime before the release of their first single, Kennedy left the band and was replaced with a drum machine, dubbed "Bonecrusher Roland" by the band.

 Their debut single, "100,000 Morrisseys", appeared in late 1989, which was written by Aylward and Johnson.
 The lyrics deal with English rock group The Smiths' front man, Morrissey.
 The single received many negative reviews but was played on John Peel's radio show.
 It uses a sample of the beginning of "This Charming Man" and samples other Smiths' songs (including "William, It Was Really Nothing" and "Accept Yourself") throughout the track.
 It was seen by Jason Heller of The A.V.
 Club as an anti-Morrisey song where the lyrics ask listeners to "imagine a nightmarish apocalypse where the fearful question on humanity's lips is 'What shall we do? / What shall we do? / When 100,000 Morrisseys come marching over the hill?'".
 In mid-1990, they signed to Waterfront, who reissued "100,000 Morrisseys".

 Late in 1990, they issued a six-track extended play, Firm and Fruity, which had been recorded in that October at Whirled Records Studios.
 For a Firm and Fruity track, "Stir Fry Baby", Australian blues musician, Chris Wilson, guested on harmonica.
 Nick Radford of Tharunka felt, "[they] have come up with a few more funny, irreverent tasty ones... [it's] not bad value.
 The sort of thing you play before going out on a stupid, drunken night on the town."

-Carroll left the band at the end of 1990 and was replaced by Bernard Blake.
+Kuarrol left the band at the end of 1990 and was replaced by Bernard Blake.
 On 16 December 1991, Mr Floppy released their debut studio album, Breakfast, which included three cover versions of Australian Crawl's 1983 single, "Reckless" written by James Reyne, parodied as "Breakfast".
 Also included was the entire contents of Firm and Fruity.
 "Breakfast" peaked at No. 5 on the 2XX Independent Chart in March 1992.